CHOP-CGTInformatics/ggswim/README.md

 ## Installation

-⚠️ ggswim is in its very early stages, but in active development!⚠️

-Expect to see many changes in the near future to the API and documentation.

 You can install the development version of ggswim like so:

 ``` r
 devtools::install_github("CHOP-CGTInformatics/ggswim")
 ```

-## Background

-ggswim provides developers with a set of commands that make it easy to create beautiful swimmer plots using the architecture they may already be familiar with in ggplot2.
-The main functions that power ggswim are wrapped around core ggplot2 functions, leveraging the ability to add layers at a whim for whatever the developer’s display requires.
+## ggswim: Elegant Swimmer Plots with ggplot2

+ggswim simplifies the creation of stunning swimmer plots by seamlessly integrating with the familiar ggplot2 framework, allowing developers to effortlessly add layers and customize displays to their needs.

-The ggswim package reduces the complexity behind making reproducible legend displays that correctly show points of interest and are key to telling the story of the swimmer plot.
+One of ggswim’s key strengths is its ability to streamline the process of generating clear, reproducible legends.
+This ensures that crucial points of interest are effectively communicated, enhancing the narrative of the swimmer plot.

-Let’s show a quick example of how this works below!
+Let’s dive right into a quick example to showcase the simplicity and effectiveness of ggswim!

-## A Sample Data Set
+## Exploring the Sample Dataset

-ggswim comes packaged with a sample dataset called `patient_status`, which is a list containing 3 tibbles:
+To help you get started, ggswim includes a sample dataset named `patient_status`.
+This dataset comprises three tibbles:

-- `patient_status`
-  - `patient_status` has already been prepared in a way that makes it easy to use with ggswim, but may not be very representative of how one receives data in the wild
-- `adverse_events`
-- `medication_administration`
+- `patient_status`: Designed for ease of use with ggswim, it may not perfectly mirror real-world data, but serves as an ideal starting point.
+A 7 column tibble with subject cohorts, statuses, and start and end times.
+- `adverse_events`: A 3 column tibble showcasing 3 kinds of AEs and the
+  time when they occurred
+- `medication_administration`: A 4 column tibble showcasing 2 kinds of
+  medications and the time they were given

-Each of these tibbles are also available to call individually.
-Let’s load the data and get ready to swim!
+You can also access each of these tibbles individually.
+Let’s load the data and dive into creating our swimmer plots!

 ``` r
 library(ggswim)